-GOING TO THE CHAPEL AND GOING TO GET MARRIED AGAIN
+GOING TO GET MARRIED AGAIN

 The following is a true story.
 The names HAVE NOT been changed to protect the innocent.
 No one was innocent.

 Once upon a time there were three friends.
 For want of better names, we'll call them Dick, Ray and Tucker.
 Their friendship went back to their freshman year in High School.
 They were cool.
 They grew up together each marrying high school sweethearts and each participating in the others wedding.

 Years passed the friendship grew.
 Ray and Tuck remained married.
 Dick married and divorced two women before moving in with a lovely woman named Dee.
 Dee knew that Dick vowed “to never marry again.”

 Dick’s first two wives and eventually Dee discovered Dick had bad habits.
 Bad habits that we will leave to the reader’s imagination.

 One afternoon, about an hour and a half into HAPPY HOUR, Dick got very happy.
 Dick's lady Dee was not.
 She raised her gavel and threatened, "Richard, either change your ways or I'm out of here!"
 Only his mother and Dee called Dick, Richard.
 And only when they were angry.
 Dick didn’t change his ways.
 So Dee left San Francisco, and moved into a condo with a swimming pool, two tennis courts and a golf course.

 Dick, Ray and Tucker love golf.
 Three weeks after Dee departed Dick, Tucker and Ray drove to Monterey, to commiserate and play Pebble Beach.
 Pebble Beach is expensive.
 But the trio got their money’s worth by hitting their golf balls many, many, many times.